 - Esther and Joseph Roth Award for Outstanding Jewish Community Leadership for his service in Central New York

 During his 23 year Jewish communal service career, Barry traveled often to Israel, Eastern and Western Europe ( Rome, Warsaw, Krakow, Vienna, Prague) and visited concentration camp sites of Theresienstadt/ Terezin, Mauthausen, Auschwitz-Birkenau.
 Now he enjoys traveling with his wife, Marcia.

 Professionally, Barry is proudest of his impact on others.
-Summing up Barry’s career in Central New York upon his departure for Austin, the Syracuse Herald American published an editorial – Farewell To A Class Act – and an article – An Examined Life, Thoughtful Local Jewish Leader Take His Leave.
+Summing up Barry’s career in Central New York upon his departure for Austin, the Syracuse Herald American published an editorial – Farewell to a Class Act – and an article – An Examined Life, Thoughtful Local Jewish Leader Take His Leave.